Bank of Korea: 1990s

-21st Century
+21st century

 Deregulation of credit cards led to significant lending after 1999 and a high delinquency ratio, which kicked off a financial crisis when an accounting scandal was revealed at SK Global on March 11, 2003.
 The Bank of Korea launched a short-term liquidity of two trillion won in repurchase agreements to prevent the crisis from spreading.
 Housing prices rose steadily after 2001 due to deregulation and increased liquidity.
 In Seoul, prices rose 30.7 percent in 2002 alone.
 Foreigners owned 43.9 percent of Korean stocks.

 During the 2008 financial crisis, kicked off the US Federal Reserve raising interest rates in 2006 (after a period of low interest rates globally since the early 2000s) resulting in foreclosures.
 The Bank of Korea injected liquidity and lowered its base rates.

 In 2013 Suh Young-kyung was appointed as the first female executive in the history of the bank; she was appointed as a deputy governor.

+On Apr.
+17, 2024, the Bank of Korea froze its key interest rate at 2.75% per annum.
+The decision was made due to U.S. tariff policies.
+With growth forecasts likely to be lower than 1.5% this year, the Monetary Policy Committee said it is likely to cut rates once in the next three months.

-Primary Purpose
+Primary purpose

 The primary purpose of the Bank is to pursue price stability.

 Under the Bank of Korea Act (Article 1), the primary purpose of the Bank of Korea is pursuing price stability so as to contribute to the sound development of the national economy.
 The Bank of Korea implements this target through adjustments to its reference interest rate, the Base Rate.

 The purchasing power of money depends on prices.
 When prices rise, the same amount of money buys less than before.
 Therefore, it is naturally the task of a central bank to safeguard the value of the money by keeping inflation low.

 Prices are influenced by various factors such as corporate investment, household consumption and international prices of raw materials.
 Meanwhile, among the various policy instruments to bring about price stability, the monetary policy of a central bank, which adjusts the quantity of money in circulation, is the most effective.

 For these reasons, the responsibility for price stability is given to central banks in most countries.
 The Bank sets and announces an inflation target for a certain period and strives to meet this target.
 The 2016–18 target is consumer price inflation of 2.0%.